acse-2020/introduction/software/intro.md

 The ACSE course uses a variety of software.
 While cloud-based solutions will be made available to you as much as possible, there may be occasions where you wish to install the software on your own computer, either for performance purposes, or to access offline.
 This section lists the software, and provides links and instructions to install as necessary.

+Users of the course Azure Labs systems have this software suite available by default.

 ## Microsoft Teams

 Microsoft Teams, for lectures & team work can be downloaded [here](https://products.office.com/en-us/microsoft-teams/download-app).